Quality Rated - Help

 Furniture for Routine Care and Play/Learning

 The intent of having cubbies is so that children can store their personal belongings.
-The type of the cubby is not important, what matters is that whatever item is used as a cubby can sufficiently hold all of the children’s belongings, and that it can do so without those personal belongings touching another child’s.
-Hooks can be used for storing individual possessions if there is a way to allow all the necessary items to be stored, such as blankets, jackets, items brought from home, etc. to be stored without them touching.
+The type of cubby is not important, what matters is that whatever item is used as a cubby can sufficiently hold all of the children’s belongings, and that it can do so without those personal belongings touching another child’s.
+Hooks/cubby substitutes can be used for storing individual possessions if there is a way to allow all the necessary items to be stored, such as blankets, jackets, items brought from home, etc. to be stored without them touching.

-17. Requirement for cubby substitute: Instead of cubbies I have milk crates zip-tied together.
+16. Requirement for cubby substitute: Instead of cubbies I have milk crates zip-tied together.
 The crates have holes in them, but are large enough to store the children’s personal possessions, school work, and their winter jackets.
 Will using milk crates as cubbies be acceptable?

 The use of milk crates as you describe would most likely allow personal items to touch, parts of clothing, blankets etc, may protrude through the holes of the crates and touch items in the adjoining crate.
 The purpose of having separated cubbies that do not allow for touching of personal items is to reduce the risk for the spread of disease or nuisance infestations such as lice.
 If there is some way to line the crates with a sturdy material that would prevent personal items from touching then the milk crates may suffice as cubbies, so long as they are large enough to store all items securely without them falling out onto the floor or bulging out the sides and touching other children’s possessions.

-Twins are individual children and so cannot share the same cubby if that would cause crowding and allow their personal items to touch.
+Siblings are individual children and so cannot share the same cubby if that would cause crowding and allow their personal items to touch.

-The bathroom can be used for storage of additional toys or routine care supplies, providing they are not in a place where they are likely to become contaminated (i.e. next to the toilet on the floor), or are within children’s reach.
+The restroom can be used for storage of additional toys or routine care supplies, providing they are not in a place where they are likely to become contaminated (i.e. next to the toilet on the floor), or are within children’s reach.
 Items can be stored in locked cabinets or in lidded, closed containers out of the reach of children on shelving.

-Because this indicator refers to routine care furniture all furniture and equipment to meet children’s needs for feeding, diapering/toileting, nap/rest, and storage of personal possessions must be accessible and convenient.
+Because this indicator refers to routine care furniture, all furniture and equipment to meet children’s needs for feeding, diapering/toileting, nap/rest, and storage of personal possessions must be accessible and convenient.
 Mats are not convenient if they have to be brought to the classroom.
 It would not be accessible or convenient for you to get a child’s mat if he or she needed to rest prior to nap time.
-Mats are only considered accessible and convenient when they are stored within the classroom so the teacher does not have to leave the children unattended.
-With the exception of infants and toddlers (who are not required to have access to their cubbies), the children’s possessions should be accessible to them inside the classroom to be considered convenient.
+Mats are only considered accessible and convenient when they are stored within the classroom, so the teacher does not have to leave the children unattended.

 Safety Practices

-22. Requirements for major and minor hazards: is tripping or finger pinching considered a major or minor hazard?
+21. Is tripping or finger pinching considered a major or minor hazard?

-The intent of this indicator is for the program to have the essentials that are needed to deal with dangers that require immediate action such as accidents, fire, or other emergencies.
-The teacher does need immediate access to a phone (cell phones are acceptable), walkie-talkie, other communication device.
+The intent is for the program to have the essentials that are needed to deal with dangers that require immediate action such as accidents, fire, or other emergencies.
+The teacher does need immediate access to a phone (cell phones are acceptable), walkie-talkie, other communication devices.
 If there is a phone in the classroom it must be able to dial out directly, not just ring to the front desk and other rooms, (in case staff need to call 911 or talk to a parent from the classroom).

 Only general emergency numbers (911, poison control, etc.) should be posted in plain view near the telephone.
 There is not a requirement to post private information relating to children, and their emergency numbers do not have to be posted for all to see.
 However, a reference can be made on the bulletin board as to where these numbers can be easily found by all staff, including substitutes.
 The same type of privacy concerns should be followed for children with allergies or medical needs.
 Your posted allergy chart for example could have a cover sheet titled “allergies” so that only those who would need to see the list would turn the page and locate the needed information.